 - Underfloor demand control air distribution system

-- Occupancy and daylighting sensors installed on all interior office lighting
+- Occupancy and daylight sensors installed on all interior office lighting

 - A podium rooftop garden provides occupants with a venue in which to enjoy outdoor space in a dense urban area